Polish Citizenship Through Your Great-Grandparent

 2009 Citizenship Act (2009 – present)

 The current act governs the procedure for confirmation today, but it does NOT retroactively change loss rules.
 Citizenship loss for events that occurred before 2009 is evaluated under the act in effect at the time of the event.
-The 2009 Act did correct the gender discrimination of the 1920 Act for going-forward purposes, but historical Art.
-7 outcomes (Polish women who lost citizenship through marriage to foreign citizens during 1920–1950) require fact-specific challenges.
+The 2009 Act did correct the gender discrimination of the 1920 Act for going-forward purposes, but the historical marriage outcomes — Polish women who lost citizenship on marrying foreign citizens during 1920–1950, through Art.
+1 read with Art.
+11 pkt 1 of the 1920 Act, not through Art.
+7 — require fact-specific challenges.

 The Military Paradox — across multiple generations